AIG-ist-tugraz/DirectDebug/README.md

 #### Use a bash script

 We provide two bash scripts that perform all necessary steps from *compiling the source code* to *running the DirectDebug evaluation process*.
 In particular, **run.sh** will compile the source files, package them in one *jar* file, and run the DirectDebug evaluation with the dataset used for the paper.
 Besides compiling and packaging the source files, **run_all.sh** will carry out all five steps of the DirectDebug evaluation process, and you will get the new dataset, new results.
-However, when **run_all.sh** activates the feature model generation, an error may occur, i.e., it's a time-out error of [Betty framework](https://www.isa.us.es/betty/welcome).
-Thus, if you want to generate a new dataset, the best way is using our software package **d2bug_eval.jar** to run step by step the evaluation process.

 To run these bash scripts on your system after cloning the source code: